 Can I flush cat litter down the toilet?

-You should never flush cat litter down the toilet, even if the packaging states that is is flushable.
+You should never flush cat litter down the toilet, even if the packaging states that it is flushable.
 While your cat is likely an indoor cat and it is unlikely they’ll come in contact with toxoplasmosis, the sheer possibility means that you could put our waterways at risk by flushing cat feces or contaminated cat litter.

 Toxoplasmosis is very dangerous for marine life, in particular, sea otters.
 Although we treat our sewage and drainage systems with chlorine, this does not kill off the toxoplasmosis.
 This parasitic disease can infect birds, otters, and shellfish, causing disastrous effects to our ecological system.